Generative Patterns

-This project explores the intersection of sentiment analysis and generative art, utilizing computational tools to transform textual inputs into dynamic visual patterns that resemble fabric textures.
-By analyzing the emotional tone and word count of a given text using the AFINN sentiment analysis ( https://editor.p5js.org/codingtrain/sketches/aNeMdpy-b ), numerical scores are extracted and mapped to design parameters such as rectangle size, position, and texture.
+This study investigates the intersection of sentiment analysis and generative art, employing computational methods to transform textual inputs into dynamic visual patterns reminiscent of fabric textures.
+Using the AFINN sentiment analysis tool, numerical scores are extracted from text based on emotional tone and word count, and these scores are mapped to design parameters such as rectangle size, position, and texture.

-The resulting visuals are composed of overlapping layers that respond to both the sentiment score and the word count, creating a unique balance of structure and randomness.
-Rectangles are scaled to reflect the emotional polarity of the text, with positive or negative values influencing their dimensions.
-Simultaneously, the number of words in the text introduces additional variability, affecting placement and size in less predictable ways.
-These layers are enhanced through dithering techniques like Floyd-Steinberg and Atkinson, which add intricate halftone textures that echo the appearance of woven or stitched fabric.
+The resulting visuals consist of overlapping layers that respond simultaneously to sentiment polarity and textual length, creating a carefully balanced interplay of structure and randomness.
+Rectangles are scaled to reflect emotional valence, while word count introduces additional variability, influencing placement and size in less predictable ways.
+These layered compositions are further refined using dithering techniques, including Floyd-Steinberg and Atkinson, producing intricate halftone textures that evoke the tactile quality of woven or stitched fabric.

 The project began by integrating sentiment analysis to drive the design of patterns.
 Two key variables were extracted from the analyzed text: